 If it is your goal to learn how to dismantle, clean, and reassemble a watch as a hobby, then you have come to the right place.
-I am not a certified master watchmaker, I am a hobbyist.
-The lessons and tips that follow are from one hobbyist to another.
-If it is your intention to become a certified watchmaker, and you are looking for highly technical information, then this probably isn't for you.
+I have repaired literally thousands of watches over the past 20 years.
+The lessons and tips that follow are written to be easy to read and understand by a beginner.

 OBVIOUSLY you can't just start turning screws...there are a number of things you will need to do (and get) in preparation.
 You will have much better results, and a much more enjoyable experience if you take the time, effort, and expense to get most of the items listed below BEFORE starting.
 Keep in mind that these are just the bare essentials... a serious repair person has hundreds of other specialized tools... but we'll save that for another discussion.
 The bottom line is that preparation and having the right equipment is vital to success of any repair job!.

 Workspace.
 Set up a well lit workspace with a clean, flat surface.
 For a beginner a kitchen table will do just fine, but as you become more serious you may want to consider a watchbench made specially for repairing watches and a good fluorescent lamp which is easier on the eyes.
 A watchbench has small built in drawers for all of the tools and parts you are sure to accumulate over time.
 The design is tall, with a surface that (when sitting) is close to the face so the repair person doesn't have to slump over when working.
 Some repairmen will put cork or linoleum on the surface.
 These soft materials stop parts from bouncing away, and aren't hard enough to damage anything dropped on them.
 Some benches even have a slide out "parts catcher" that presses against the belly when sitting.
 Mine is a wood frame with a loose piece of canvas tacked to the bottom.
 When a part is dropped and goes "over the edge", this brilliant contraption catches it!